cse442-software-engineering-ub/f25-no-brainers/README.project_setup.md

 6. Navigate to localhost/serve/dorm-mart from your browser since that is the file path
 7. You now should have the app running on your local apache server
 8. Make sure to migrate to apply db schema to your local mysql: php migrate_schema.php

+# How to build and upload prod app to aptitude
+1. `npm run build-prod` (add -win or -mac at the end depending on your machine)
+2. Upload 1) build contents*, 2) migrations, 3) api, 4) .env.production to the aptitude server \
+(These list of files and folders are subject to change as the project grows) \
+(* Copy and paste out all of the contents of the build folder, they cant still be inside the build folder) \
+(* It is highly recommended that you build a script to automate this process to avoid missing out some necessary files and mitigate the tedious process)
+- Refer to scripts in package.json for more details
+1. Make sure to migrate to apply db schema and app data to the mysql server
+# How to build and upload prod app to cattle
+1. `npm run build-cattle` (add -win or -mac at the end depending on your machine)
+2. Upload 1) build contents*, 2) migrations, 3) api, 4) .env.cattle to the cattle server (these list of files and folders are subject to change as the project grows)
+(These list of files and folders are subject to change as the project grows) \
+(* Copy and paste out all of the contents of the build folder, they cant still be inside the build folder) \
+(* It is highly recommended that you build a script to automate this process to avoid missing out some necessary files and mitigate the tedious process)
+- Refer to scripts in package.json for more details
+1. Make sure to migrate to apply db schema and app data to the mysql server
+2.

 # How does the server serve the app?
 1. `"homepage": "/CSE442/2025-Fall/cse-442j",`